This post may contain affiliate links. Please see my disclosure policy for details.

-The popular band from UK flew over to India in 1968 for a retreat of transcendental meditation with their yogi instructor Maharishi Mahesh.
+The popular band from the UK flew over to India in 1968 for a retreat of transcendental meditation with their yogi instructor Maharishi Mahesh.

 They embraced a life away from the stress and media attention they were receiving worldwide eventually becoming disciples of their guru.

 Their stay proved to be their most productive period and they wrote almost 40 songs while they were here, some featured on the famous White Album.

 You can still pay the deserted place a visit if you find yourself in Rishikesh and I would highly recommend you do.

 Personally, I found this place a little hard to find.
 It’s around 3 km from the infamous Lakshman Jhula and 1 km from Ram Jhula.

-It’s actually located around the Rijaji Tiger Reserve.
+It’s actually located around the Rajaji Tiger Reserve.
 When you see this sign, keep walking until you reach the gate at the end of the road!

-You will pay around 600 rupees for a foreigner ticket.
-Locals pay around 150 rupees.
+You will pay around 600 rupees for a foreign ticket.

 The first part you will reach as you make your way up the steep hill (and I mean really steep) is the little cluster of quirky meditation huts.

-In it’s heyday these huts would house the many students who were here to retreat and learn from Maharishi.
+In its heyday, these huts would house the many students who were here to retreat and learn from Maharishi.

-The thing I loved about visiting this ashram is that no where was off limits.
+The thing I loved about visiting this ashram is that nowhere was off-limits.
 You could climb into any one of these huts and poke your nose around.

 Supposedly, he wrote this in a letter to Yoko to let her know he was thinking of her while he was here;

 “When you look up at the sky and see a cloud, think of me”

 It was actually quite spooky exploring this place.
 There weren’t many people around and so it felt like you were left alone to just wander for as long as you like.

 There were almost a hundred empty rooms all free for students to spend their hours meditating and finding peace.

-Hands down the coolest part of being here was the vibrancy of the art and graffiti on the walls.
-It was a photographer’s dream!
+Hands down the coolest part of being here were seeing the vibrancy of the art and graffiti on the walls.

 It must have been an awesome community of spiritual awakening and souls looking to find peace of mind in this crazy world that we live in.